scalatra/scalatra-website/guides/testing.md

 ## Integrations

-scalatra-test can be used with the test framework of your choosing.
+Scalatra can be used with the test framework of your choosing.
 A basic example from each supported framework is shown below.
 You may mix and match if transitioning from one framework to another; sbt will find and run them all by default.